frankgolub/DRLND_Tennis_Project_3/README.md

-# Project 2: Continuous Control
+# Project 3: Collaboration and Competition

-This README demonstrates how to train and visualize a solution to the Continuous Project in the Udacity Deep Reinforcement Learning Nanodegree.
+This README demonstrates how to train and visualize a solution to the Collaboration and Competition Project in the Udacity Deep Reinforcement Learning Nanodegree.
 It is adapted from the course README.

 ### Getting Started